hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Instead of dressing up shrubs, we should find a mountain to scale.
 Now, some mountains can only be scaled by professionals.
-But we don't always need to scale a mountain to appreciate important results; with a bit of ingenuity, we can usually find a nearby hill with a gentler slope and a partial view of the summit.
+But we don't always need to scale a mountain to appreciate big peaks; with a bit of ingenuity, we can usually find a nearby hill with a gentler slope and a partial view of the summit.
 In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), definitions and examples.
-"Important" and "non-trivial" mean a variety of things, but as Hardy and Russell suggest, *beauty* is perhaps the principal criterion.
+"Important" means a variety of things, but as Hardy and Russell suggest, *beauty* is perhaps the principal criterion.
 Beauty in maths, as in art, is subjective, so we are left with the enviable task of choosing *multiple beautiful things* for students to look at.